bravo1goingdark/blipmq/docs/OVERVIEW.md

 ## Minimal Rust Publish/Subscribe Client

-The example below shows a minimal async client using the public API from `blipmq_net`:
+The example below shows a minimal async client using the public API from `net`:

 - Connects to a running `blipmqd` at `127.0.0.1:5555`.
 - Performs `HELLO` and `AUTH` with an API key.